UWMRO/uwmro.github.io/_pages/checklist.md

 Carefully go through these lists of tasks, which keep the telescope and the observatory safe and in working order.
 MRO users are liable for any and all damages to the equipment caused by failure to properly follow these guidelines.

-1. ____ **Secure the Telescope.** It should already be secured, but double-check that telescope motor power is off (with the key, lights will be "blinky") and Evora has been shutdown.
+1. ____ **Secure the Telescope.** You likely already turned off power to the telescope's motors, but double-check that it's off (The lights on the F1 should be "blinky") and Evora has been shutdown.
 If you haven't already, now is a good time to take a copy of your data.

 2. ____ **Clean the Observatory.** Aim to leave the observatory cleaner than you found it.
-If you took anything out, make sure it's put away.

-Clean the restrooms and dayroom.
-This is not an option!
-Toilets and sinks need to be cleaned before you leave.
-Floors need to be swept.
-Try to leave the observatory cleaner than it was when you arrived!

-5. Collect the garbage and all recyclable goods and take them back with you.
-You may deposit your trash and all recycling in appropriate bins located in the Physics/Astronomy loading dock.
-Remember that there are trash cans in the restrooms which need to be emptied!
+Sweep from top to bottom.
+Clean up and wipe down the kitchen, the dining table, and the day room so there are no food particles left out to attract critters.
+Wipe down the  stove, microwave, counter, and sink.
+Scrub the bathrooms.
+Collect all the garbage and recycling to dispose of in the PAB loading dock.

 3.____ **Secure the Observatory.**

+- Turn off power strip to the small appliances (toaster, coffee maker, etc.).
+Turn off lights, vent fans, the stereo, etc. (but do not turn off the computers).

+- [ ] Remove the tube from the water jug under the sink and seal the water jug.

+- [ ] Close and secure the dayroom shutters.
+[Secure the lines to the cleats](https://www.animatedknots.com/cleat-hitch-halyard-knot).

-4. Measure the water level and write a log entry for your departure.
-Note if the next group should plan to restock any paper products, etc.
+- [ ] Turn off the water pump circuit breaker.
+Log the water level and write a log entry for your departure.
+Note if the next group should plan to restock any pantry items.

-1. Turn off the water pump circuit breaker.

-1. Unplug small appliances (toaster, space heaters, coffee maker, etc.)

-1. Remove the tube from the water jug under the sink and seal the water jug.

-2. If you turned on the air conditioning, turn it off, and cover the vents.
+- If you turned on the air conditioning, turn it off, and cover the vents.
+Turn off the HVAC system with the furnace master control switch.

-4. 5.
-Secure the propane: turn off at the tank, disconnect, store out of sight outside, under the air conditioning vents.
+- Secure the propane: turn off at the tank, disconnect, store out of sight outside, under the air conditioning vents.
 Grill goes indoors.

-6. Turn off lights, vent fans, the stereo, monitors etc. (but do not turn off the computers).

 7. Close all interior doors.

-8. Take the empty water containers back with you.

-9. Close the dayroom shutters, lock both exterior doors, and lock the gate behind you as you leave.
+Ensure exterior doors are fully secured, and lock the gate behind you as you leave.

 ## Contact Information
 Problem reports should be addressed to Oliver Fraser: (206) 669-1886,  Email: ojf@uw.edu